kevinpinscoe/vscode-settings/README.md

 I decided rather than sync between the three machines which I could easily do I would put them here, A) so that I could review revisions I had made and B) share solutions I had found to others.

+## How does User settings work with this repo?

+I use symlinks on Linux and Mac to this repo where it is cloned locally

+The symlink would look like `ln -s <live-vscode-directory>/settings.json <repo>/settings.json

+Live directories:

+Linux: `~/.config/Code/User/settings.json`
+Mac: `"~/Library/Application Support/Code/User/settings.json"`
+Windows 11: TBD

 ## Theme